A Landlord’s Guide to Renting Out a Home

 The moment you’ve been waiting for — advertising your rental.
 There are a handful of methods for getting bites on your property, but we will start with the most basic first.
 If you’re lucky, putting a “For Rent” sign out front might be all it takes.
 But unless your property is on a busy street, you might be waiting a while.
 Classifieds in your local paper are the next logical step.
 You can also list on Craigslist or rental listing aggregators like Apartments.com for a small fee.

-Your other option is to hire a real estate agent who will find you a tenant.
+Your other option is to hire a real estate agent who will tell you exactly how to rent a house — by finding you a tenant.
 Realtors typically charge anywhere from half a month’s rent up to the full monthly rental rate as a commission.
 This might seem steep, but could be worth it if your rental is in a particularly competitive market and you are having trouble attracting tenants on your own.

 Once you find a prospective tenant, you’ll need to screen them.
 This primarily involves checking their credit report, verifying their income, and looking to see if they have any criminal convictions.
 You will also want to ask about their previous rental history.
 What minimum standards you are willing to accept is up to your discretion, but it is a good idea to have those in writing so they are applied equally to all prospective tenants.